EweKosta/Poem/README.md

 # Poem
 This is an open source poem.
 All contributions would be great!
-This open poem was being update
+This open sorce poem was being update.